getdozer/dozer-docs/docs/connectors/postgres/postgres.md

 description: Integration guide for Postgres Connector
 ---

-# Postgres Connector Integration
+# Connecting to Postgres
 Dozer's Postgres connector integration is a robust feature that seamlessly connects with Postgres databases using Change Data Capture (CDC) technology.
 It incorporates a Real-Time SQL Engine to connect to various data sources, transform data, and store it in an embedded cache powered by LMDB.
 The integration automates the creation and offers instant REST and gRPC APIs generation.

-At Dozer, the focus is on streamlining development processes and minimizing the integration of multiple tools.
-The Postgres connector integration eliminates the need for complex toolsets, offering comprehensive functionality from data sources to API generation within a single product.
+Dozer's Postgres Connector aims to simplify development processes and reduce the reliance on multiple tools.
+By connecting Dozer's Postgres Connector, the necessity for complicated toolsets is eliminated, as it provides all-inclusive functionality from data sources to API generation in one cohesive product.

 # How to Connect Postgres with Dozer